MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaIdentityGovernanceTermsOfUseAgreementFileVersion.md

 ## SYNOPSIS
 Read-only.
-Customized versions of the terms of use agreement in the Azure AD tenant.
+Customized versions of the terms of use agreement in the Microsoft Entra tenant.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgIdentityGovernanceTermsOfUseAgreementFileVersion](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgIdentityGovernanceTermsOfUseAgreementFileVersion?view=graph-powershell-1.0)

 ## SYNTAX